 By Wazim Mowla

-EDITOR’S NOTE: Wazim Mowla is a Guyanese American and assistant director of the Caribbean Initiative at the Atlantic Council’s Adrienne Arsht Latin America Center.
-Mowla is also a non-resident scholar at Florida International University’s Jack D. Gordon Institute for Public Policy.
+EDITOR’S NOTE: Wazim Mowla, is a Guyanese American, the assistant director of the Caribbean Initiative at the Atlantic Council’s Adrienne Arsht Latin America Center, and a non-resident scholar at Florida International University’s Jack D. Gordon Institute for Public Policy.